andrew/ultimate-awesome/README.md

 - [awesome-malware-analysis](https://github.com/brandonhimpfen/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-mongodb](https://github.com/brandonhimpfen/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
+- [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-openai](https://github.com/brandonhimpfen/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.
 - [awesome-perl](https://github.com/brandonhimpfen/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.